VolodiaPG/tidal-to-strawberry/README.md

 ## Installation

+There are two primary ways to install and use this tool:

-### Using Nix
+### Option 1: Using Nix with Flakes

-If you have Nix with flakes enabled, you can use this package directly:
+If you have Nix with flakes enabled, you can use the package directly without any additional installation:

 ```bash
 # To run the login script